-Every day, Veterans connect with useful resources and effective treatments for dealing with symptoms like hypervigilance.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for dealing with symptoms like hypervigilance.
 If hypervigilance is affecting your health and well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

 Your family doctor: Ask if your doctor has experience treating Veterans or can refer you to someone who does

 A mental health professional, such as a therapist

 Your local VA Medical Center or Vet Center: VA specializes in the care and treatment of Veterans

 A spiritual or religious advisor

 Explore these resources for more information about feeling on edge in Veterans.

 Learn more about the possible associations between hypervigilance and other issues such as social withdrawal, stress and anxiety, and posttraumatic stress.